A focus on strong performance

 Look for lost or unclaimed super through Member Online.

 1. Before you consolidate your super, please consider if withdrawing savings from your current fund/s could lock in a previous investment loss.
-You should also check with your other fund/s if you will lose access to benefits such as insurance or pension options, if the other fund/s will charge you exit penalties or fees, or if there are tax implications.
+You should also check with your other fund/s if you will lose access to benefits such as insurance or pension options, or if there are tax implications.

 Find any lost and unclaimed super that may be your money.